| Title: | Formal Concept Analysis |

 FormalContext$clarify(copy = FALSE)

-object is created with the clarified context, otherwise the current one is overwritten.
+copy(logical) If TRUE, a new FormalContext object is created with the clarified context, otherwise the current one is overwritten.

-The clarified FormalContext
+The clarified FormalContext.

 reduce()